Going Hollywood

 Going Hollywood is a 1933 American pre-Code musical film directed by Raoul Walsh and starring Marion Davies and Bing Crosby.
-It was written by Donald Ogden Stewart and based on a story by Frances Marion.
-Going Hollywood was released by Metro-Goldwyn-Mayer on December 22, 1933.
+It was written by Donald Ogden Stewart based on a story by Frances Marion.
+The film was released by Metro-Goldwyn-Mayer on December 22, 1933.

 Plot

-The film tells how an infatuated school-teacher, Sylvia Bruce (Marion Davies), follows Bill Williams (Bing Crosby), a popular crooner, to Hollywood where he is to make a picture.
+An infatuated school-teacher, Sylvia Bruce (Marion Davies), follows Bill Williams (Bing Crosby), a popular crooner, to Hollywood where he is to make a picture.
 On board the train she obtains a job as maid to Bill's French fiancée and leading lady, Lili Yvonne (Fifi D'Orsay), and meets the film's director, Conroy (Ned Sparks), and promoter, Baker (Stuart Erwin).
 On arrival in Hollywood she is befriended by Jill (Patsy Kelly) and shares her rooms.

 At the Independent Art Studio in Hollywood, where the film is being made, Lili's temperament and lack of talent cause Conroy much concern.
-Eventually, after losing her temper with a woman who asks for her autograph, Lili refuses to continue unless the woman is removed from the Studio.
-She is persuaded to stay and production continues with her singing 'Cinderella's Fella' but Conroy is still not satisfied and an angry Lili walks out.
+Eventually, after losing her temper with a blackfaced Sylvia who pretends to be a fan asking for another star’s autograph, Lili refuses to continue unless Sylvia is removed from the studio.
+She is persuaded to stay and production continues with her singing "Cinderella's Fella" but Conroy is still not satisfied and an angry Lili walks out.
 Sylvia impersonates Lili's version of the song and ends with an imitation of Lili's tantrums.
 Lili returns in time to hear Sylvia and there is a brawl in which Lili gets a black eye.
 Baker, who has also heard Sylvia, intervenes by firing Lili and engaging Sylvia for the part.

 Baker asks Sylvia to accompany him to a party but withdraws when Bill expresses his own interest in her.
 Bill takes Sylvia to dinner and the party but a quarrel ensues and she accuses him of insincerity.
-Bill deserts the film and goes with Lili to Tijuana where, drinking heavily, he receives a telephone call from the Studio with the ultimatum that if he does not return they will get a replacement.
+Bill deserts the film and goes with Lili to Tijuana where, drinking heavily, he receives a telephone call from the studio with the ultimatum that if he does not return they will get a replacement.
 Lili advises him to let them do so and suggests that they fly together to New York and on to Paris.
-Sylvia finds him and pleads for him to come back to the Studio but returns without him.
+Sylvia finds him and pleads for him to come back to the studio but returns without him.